Try setting a free SSL certificate on the GCP load balancer using the gcloud command

 RATE

-Creating a URL map
+Creating a URL Map

 As the name suggests, URL maps route URL patterns to multiple backend services.

-gcloud compute url-maps create example-url-map \ --default-service example-backend Created [https://www.googleapis.com/compute/v1/projects/hogehoge-xxxxxx/global/urlMaps/example-url- map].
+gcloud compute url-maps create example-url-map \ --default-service example-backend Created [https://www.googleapis.com/compute/v1/projects/hogehoge-xxxxxx/global/urlMaps/example-url-map].
 NAME DEFAULT_SERVICE example-url-map backendServices/example-backend

-Creating a target proxy
+Creating a Target Proxy

-gcloud compute target-https-proxies create example-https-proxy \ --url-map example-url-map \ --ssl-certificates test-example-ssl Created [https://www.googleapis.com/compute/v1 /projects/hogehoge-xxxxxx/global/targetHttpsProxies/example-https-proxy].
+gcloud compute target-https-proxies create example-https-proxy \ --url-map example-url-map \ --ssl-certificates test-example-ssl Created [https://www.googleapis.com/compute/v1/projects/hogehoge-xxxxxx/global/targetHttpsProxies/example-https-proxy].
 NAME SSL_CERTIFICATES URL_MAP example-https-proxy test-example-ssl example-url-map

-Creating an IP address
+Creating IP Addresses

-Next, create an IP address to use with the load balancer.
+Next, create an IP address to use with the load balancer

 gcloud compute addresses create example-ip --ip-version=IPV4 --global Created [https://www.googleapis.com/compute/v1/projects/hogehoge-xxxxxx/global/addresses/example-ip].